 - Rural Education Activities Programmes (REAPs) Courses and programmes provided by some polytechnics

 - Courses run through the continuing education departments of universities

 - A very large number of community-based organisations which provide opportunities for adult and community learning.
 Some of these might be listed on this website.

-If you are part of an organisation which provides opportunities for adult or community learning, but you are not currently linked into the sector click on this link New to the sector?
+If you are part of an organisation which provides opportunities for adult or community learning, but you are not currently linked into the sector contact our team to get connected.